adliance/Buddy/src/Adliance.AspNetCore.Buddy.Template.Razor/readme.md

 ### Render and send an email

+To use the full functionality of this option consider using another buddy package `Adliance.AspNetCore.Buddy.Email.Mailjet` to send the rendered templates or implement the email logic by yourself.

 In the `Views` directory in your project, you have to add a new `EmailTemplates` directory.
 Each "email" consists of three templates, one for the subject, two for the content (HTML and text).
 The structure would look like: